lely-industries/lely-core/doc/overview.md

 Other
 -----

+Preprocessor macros to assist in automatic and conditional code generation are provided in lely/util/cpp.h.

 Convenience functions to compare and manipulate `timespec` structs can be found in lely/util/time.h.
 External clock and timer functions, with an API similar to the POSIX clock and timer functions, can be found in lely/util/xtime.h.